HeartyHaven/heartyhaven.github.io/_pages/about.md

 [//]: # ()
 [//]: # ()
-Hello, I'm Yue Huang (黄跃, Yue pronounced similar to your), an upcoming PhD student at [University of Notre Dame](https://www.nd.edu/).
-I'm currently in my fourth year of undergraduate studies at [Sichuan University](https://www.scu.edu.cn/).
+Hello, I'm Yue Huang (黄跃, Yue pronounced similar to your), an upcoming PhD student at the [University of Notre Dame](https://www.nd.edu/).
+Currently in my fourth year of undergraduate studies at [Sichuan University](https://www.scu.edu.cn/), I am deeply passionate about exploring the realms of academia and research.

-At present, I have the privilege of being a visiting student at the LAIR Lab, [Lehigh University](https://www.lehighuniversity.cn/), where I work under the guidance of [Prof. Lichao Sun](https://lichao-sun.github.io/).
-During this enriching experience, I also have the opportunity to receive guidance from [Prof. Philip S. Yu](https://scholar.google.com/citations?user=D0lL1r0AAAAJ&hl=en).
-Prior to this, I was under the mentorship of [Prof. Tang Jie](https://keg.cs.tsinghua.edu.cn/jietang/) at Tsinghua University, and I had the opportunity to collaborate with [Dr. Xiao Liu](https://scholar.google.com.hk/citations?user=VKI8EhUAAAAJ&hl=zh-CN).
-My academic journey has also been enriched by a collaboration with [Prof. Cheng Huang](https://chenghuang.org/index.html) at Sichuan University.
+Presently, I am honored to serve as a visiting student at the LAIR Lab, [Lehigh University](https://www.lehighuniversity.cn/), under the esteemed guidance of [Prof. Lichao Sun](https://lichao-sun.github.io/).
+This invaluable experience has provided me with profound insights, complemented by mentorship from the distinguished [Prof. Philip S. Yu](https://scholar.google.com/citations?user=D0lL1r0AAAAJ&hl=en).
+Prior to this, I had the privilege of working under the mentorship of [Prof. Tang Jie](https://keg.cs.tsinghua.edu.cn/jietang/) at Tsinghua University, where I collaborated closely with [Dr. Xiao Liu](https://scholar.google.com.hk/citations?user=VKI8EhUAAAAJ&hl=zh-CN), enriching my academic journey.
+Additionally, I have engaged in collaborative efforts with [Prof. Cheng Huang](https://chenghuang.org/index.html) at Sichuan University, further broadening my perspective.

-❤️‍🔥 The project [TrustLLM](https://github.com/HowieHwong/TrustLLM), led by me and [Prof. Lichao Sun](https://lichao-sun.github.io/), is cordially inviting researchers, developers, and practitioners interested in issues related to trustworthy LLMs to join us.
-[Contact me.](mailto:howiehwong@gmail.com)
+Passionate about fostering trust in Large Language Models (LLMs), I lead the [TrustLLM](https://github.com/HowieHwong/TrustLLM) project alongside [Prof. Lichao Sun](https://lichao-sun.github.io/).
+We extend a warm invitation to researchers, developers, and practitioners intrigued by trustworthy LLMs to join our endeavor.
+Please feel free to [contact me](mailto:howiehwong@gmail.com) for further details.

 # 💡 Research Interest